OpenSILEX/opensilex/opensilex-front/front/src/components/germplasm/doc/GermplasmHelpEN.md

 ## Rules :
 **General** :
 - The name is mandatory for every germplasm type
-- If the URI is not given, then the system will automatically generate a URi.
+- If the URI is not given, then the system will automatically generate a URI.
 This URI is the unique identifier in the database.
 - All other columns are optional excepted Species URI,variety URI and accession URI.
 - To add several synonyms, use | as seperator
 - You can add additional information by clicking on the button *Add Column*. (this new attributes are used for information but won't be used as search filter for example.)